 January 18, 2023 ~ By Shari Rose

-Fresh off his recent escape from prison just two weeks earlier, Ted Bundy made his way toward the Chi Omega sorority house just before 3 am.
+Fresh off his recent escape from prison just two weeks earlier, Ted Bundy made his way toward FSU’s Chi Omega house just before 3 am.
 He picked up a heavy piece of firewood as he approached the back door of the building.
 The door’s lock was broken, and he easily entered the sorority house.

-Bundy found 21-year-old Margaret Bowman asleep in her room, bludgeoned her with his wooden club, then strangled her to death with nylon stockings.
+Bundy initially found 21-year-old Margaret Bowman asleep in her room, bludgeoned her with his wooden club, then strangled her to death with nylon stockings.
 He walked out of Bowman’s room and across the hall to 20-year-old Lisa Levy’s room.
-Bundy crushed Levy’s skull with his firewood club and strangled her.
-He sexually assaulted her with a Clairol hairspray bottle and left a deep bite mark on her body, which became crucial evidence that investigators would later use to identify him as the killer.

-Bundy victims Lisa Levy and Margaret Bowman
+Lisa Levy and Margaret Bowman murder victims at Chi Omega

-Lisa Levy and Margaret Bowman.
+Lisa Levy and Margaret Bowman, murdered by Ted Bundy on January 15, 1978.
 (Source)

 “As I look up, I see this dark figure with a hand up, club in his hand, and before I knew it, he brought it down on me and attacked my face,” she said in a 2019 interview.
 “I did not feel a pain … it wasn’t pain, it was more of a thud or a pressure at that point.”

 A light from outside the sorority sisters’ room shone through the curtainless window.
 Their room faced a parking lot, and a car’s headlights illuminated the small space.
-Bundy feared he had been seen, and he fled from the Chi Omega house.
+Bundy feared he had been seen, and he immediately fled from the Chi Omega house.

 “He got spooked and ran out, and I’m still waiting for the next blow to come,” Kleiner recounted.

-As the four young women at the Chi Omega house lay grievously injured in their beds, Nita Neary watched Ted Bundy escape through the sorority house’s front door just as she entered the building from the back.
+As the four young women at Chi Omega lay grievously injured in their beds, Nita Neary watched Ted Bundy escape through the sorority house’s front door just as she entered the building from the back.
 Neary had said goodnight to her date at 3:15 am, and walked through the entryway to see the darkened profile of her sisters’ killer escape the building, his wooden club still in hand.

 Neary ran to wake her roommate, Nancy Dowdy, and they awoke the sorority president.
 Then Karen Chandler stumbled out of her room and into the hallway, covered in blood.
 They comforted Chandler and found Kleiner rocking back and forth on her own bed, trying to use the telephone.